fingerthief/minimal-chat/README.md

 ### Tip for mobile users

-On iOS/Android devices in your browser, you can add a web page to your home screen.
-If you do that, then MinimalGPT will run in `mobile web app` mode, essentially removing the usual browser controls and providing a native-like app experience.
+On iOS/Android devices in your browser, you can install supported web applications (called PWA or Progressive Web Applications) like native mobile apps to your devices homescreen.
+This means even though it is a website it is nearly indistinguishable from a normal iOS/Android application.

 On iOS press the **Share** button in the browser and find the option that says **Add to Home Screen**.
-Pressomg that will install the web application to your home screen.
+Pressing that will install the web application to your home screen.

 ![ios-add-to-home-small](https://user-images.githubusercontent.com/2380471/235267080-d69a2a46-50fa-4acf-b36b-da10b5d439d1.jpg)